mitesp/espider/README.md

 [**Postgres**](https://www.postgresql.org/) is a database system.
 It's really good at handling data -- searching, updating, deleting, almost anything you want.
 Django has a [fancy built-in way](https://www.fullstackpython.com/django-orm.html) to talk to Postgres.
+* There is a way to [talk to Postgres directly](http://postgresguide.com/utilities/psql.html), but hopefully you'll never need it since Django covers most use cases.

 [**Docker**](https://www.docker.com/) and [**Docker Compose**](https://docs.docker.com/compose/) are
 **container managers**.
 We use them for **cleanly setting up local development**.